Keyboard shortcuts

 • preview → writes the first 10 rows (or optionally the number of rows provided by the user) of parsed data in csv format to standard out

-• data → writes parsed data in csv, feather, ndjson, or parquet format to a file
+• convert → converts to csv, feather, ndjson, or parquet

 Metadata